Rams in search of record-tying 26th win in pivotal showdown

-Leonard Perry enters his third season as associate head coach at Colorado State in 2014-15.
+Leonard Perry enters his fourth season as associate head coach at Colorado State in 2015-16.
 He was hired by Larry Eustachy on April 12, 2012.

 He comes to CSU after spending one season on Eustachy's staff at Southern Miss.
 During his time with the Golden Eagles, Perry helped guide the team to a 25-9 record, and a berth in the 2012 NCAA tournament.